Alattuchira: Education

 St. Marys LP School & Bethlehem St. Marys Church are located in the heart of Alattuchira.
-St George Church Nedumpara is well known.
+St George Chappel Nedumpara is well known.
 Dhanya Arts and Sports club is the favourite hang out place of the people.

 Tourism

 The International Christian Pilgrim Center Malayattor and tourist spot Kodanad are close.
 Paniyely Waterfalls are 6 km away and Panumkuzhy is one km away.